-A selection of music technology equipment including MIDI controllers and audio interfaces is available for loan to students and faculty.
-A full list of available equipment can be accessed and reserved by searching "TAC" in the SFCM library catalog.
+A selection of music technology equipment including MIDI controllers and audio interfaces is available for loan to TAC students and faculty.
 To request to check out this equipment, contact tacstudios@sfcm.edu.
 For microphone rental, please check out the available equipment supplied by the Library.